schuullzz/Bioinformatics-Tool-Box/README.md

 ```
 TACAAAGGGTATGTAATT
 ```

-Upon successful transcription, the RNA sequence will be written to the file "mRNA.txt" and a message will appear prompting the user to choose another option.
+Upon successful transcription, the RNA sequence will be written to the file "mRNA.txt".
 ```
 Your file has successfully been transcribed.

-1. Transcription
-2. Translation
-3. Quit
 ```

-Choosing "Translation" will generate another prompt for an input file, which here will be "mRNA.txt" generated in the previous step.
+Choosing "Translation" will generate another prompt for an input file, which here will be "mRNA.txt".
 ```
 AUGUUUCCCAUACAUUAA
 ```

-Upon successful translation, the polypeptide will be written to the file "Protein.txt" and a message will appear prompting the user to choose another option.
-The user can transcribe/translate more files, or quit the program.
+Upon successful translation, the polypeptide will be written to the file "Protein.txt".

-At the end of one transcription translation session, you should have three files: the original "test.txt" antisense DNA, the transcribed "mRNA.txt", and the translated "Protein.txt"

 ```
 test.txt: TACAAAGGGTATGTAATT
 mRNA.txt: AUGUUUCCCAUACAUUAA